Infopic for the SKAO project

 The new telescopes will deliver huge amounts of data.
 However, they will not come ready to use.
 They will be distributed from several regional centres throughout the globe.
 The Institute for Data Science coordinates the Swiss development process of the regional center near us.

 We also work on the development of data pipelines, workflows and data analysis methodologies for the science data products as well as for the SKA Regional Centers.
 All of this happens long before the first data will be recieved.
-And we are involved in communication.

 PEOPLE @I4DS WORKING ON SKAO